 Students in this course will examine the mathematics of business ownership and will demonstrate an understanding of business decisions.
-Concepts include marketing, payroll, cash flow, simple and compound interest, credit, promissory notes, insurance, financial statements, ratio analysis, depreciation, annuities, and inventory valuation.
+Concepts include marketing, payroll, cash flow, simple and compound interest, credit, promissory notes, insurance, financial

 M 111 TECHNICAL MATHEMATICS

 This course presents basic mathematical topics as they are applied in a trades program.
 Topics covered include: use of measuring tools, measurement systems, dimensional arithmetic, percent, proportion, applied geometry, basic trigonometry.
 NOTE: This course is intended for specific programs and does NOT provide sufficient Pre-Algebra material to serve as a prerequisite for students wanting to take additional mathematics.